jnguyen1098/icalendar-manager/README.md

 This was the main project of the "Software Systems Development and Integration" course at the University of Guelph.
 It was first developed as a C backend, but later became a full-fledged RESTful web app.

+In addition to this, I also made an [automated test harness](https://github.com/jnguyen1098/iCalendarStresser) for the backend parser (containing over 5000 generated test cases).

 Users may:
 - Upload existing iCalendar (\*.ics) files to view within the program
 - View files' [events](https://github.com/jnguyen1098/iCalendarStresser/wiki/Glossary#event), [alarms](https://github.com/jnguyen1098/iCalendarStresser/wiki/Glossary#alarm), and [properties](https://github.com/jnguyen1098/iCalendarStresser/wiki/Glossary#property)